 The Food and Drug Administration's (FDA) authority to regulate tobacco products, while not new, is just a few years old and it (the FDA) is still determining its limits and extent of its authority.
 Following the TPSAC Menthol Report, the FDA has spent the past year doing its own investigation of menthol; one might argue that no other substance has been scrutinized so widely.
 But, as the issue of menthol languishes, the FDA is taking the first tentative steps to regulate cigars, including small cigars and cigarillos.
-This latter move could have a tremendous impact on urban inner city smokers, many of whom use small cigars.
+This latter move could have a tremendous impact on urban inner city youth of color, many of whom use small cigars.
+Menthol is only one of the thorny issues on the FDA's plate.
+The regulation of e-cigarettes, the establishment of graphic warning labels and the regulation of harm reduction products are all major issues confronting the FDA; research is sorely needed in all these areas.